Wild Series Sneak Peek: Daisy's Dreams

 They scrambled on for miles until their run was barely more than a crawl, still using every ounce of strength to push themselves further.

-“Claire, I ca- a- an’t,” Lila whimpered, falling to her knees.
-Claire fell into the dust beside her, clutching Morty closer.
-Claire scooped her tired sister into her lap, kissing the seven-year-old’s mohagany hair that now reeked of sweat and grease.
-Tears stung at Claire’s eyes as she looked around, hopeless.
+“Yarrow, I ca- a- an’t,” Lila whimpered, falling to her knees.
+Yarrow fell into the dust beside her, clutching Morty closer.
+Yarrow scooped her tired sister into her lap, kissing the seven-year-old’s mohagany hair that now reeked of sweat and grease.
+Tears stung at Yarrow’s eyes as she looked around, hopeless.

 They were in the middle of the desert and she had no water for them, no milk for little Morty.
-He’d fallen asleep as Claire’s pace slowed to a gentle rock for him, he’d be famished when he woke again.
-Claire shook the guilty thoughts away.
+He’d fallen asleep as Yarrow’s pace slowed to a gentle rock for him, he’d be famished when he woke again.
+Yarrow shook the guilty thoughts away.

-“I’m tired,” Lila whined, head already resting in Claire’s lap, her eyes closed and off to dreamland before she’d even finished her statement.
+“I’m tired,” Lila whined, head already resting in Yarrow’s lap, her eyes closed and off to dreamland before she’d even finished her statement.

-“Shhh,” Claire soothed, “let’s sleep, We’ll be safe for a while…” It was a question, not a statement, but it was all she could do.
+“Shhh,” Yarrow soothed, “let’s sleep, We’ll be safe for a while…” It was a question, not a statement, but it was all she could do.

 “Gauh!”
 Daisy groaned into the darkness, toppling over into the cool dirt.
 They’re coming, she smiled to herself, relieved as she slipped out of consciousness.